 Biography

-British of Polish origins, Marta Czok was born in Beirut (Lebanon) in 1947.
-The following year her family moved to London where she completed her training at St Martin’s School of Art, taking part for several years in the Royal Academy Summer Exhibitions.
+British of Polish origins and based in Italy, Marta Czok (1947-2025) was born in Beirut (Lebanon).
+The following year, her family moved to London as political refugees.
+She lived there until 1974, completing her studies at St Martin’s School of Art and taking part for several years in the Royal Academy Summer Exhibition.

 “All that I am is in my paintings, so I don’t feel the need to appear or speak like an «artist».
 I imagine that deep down I’m a revolutionary and my battle is against the ridiculous abuse of power, whether it is caused by the State or the Church.
 It is all in my paintings, even though I sometimes included in a delicate, cautious way.”
 Marta Czok